Cartiva Implant Lawsuit

 Big Toe Arthritis

 Big toe arthritis, also known as hallux rigidus, is a type of arthritis that affects the joint at the base of the big toe.
-This joint, called the first metatarsophalangeal joint, allows the big toe to move up and down.
-This is important to walking, running, and jumping effectively and pain-free.
+This joint, called the first metatarsophalangeal joint, allows the big toe to move up and down, which is important for walking, running, and jumping effectively and pain-free.

 In people with big toe arthritis, the cartilage that covers the ends of the bones in the joint begins to wear away.
 This can lead to pain, stiffness, and decreased range of motion in the joint.
 Over time, bone spurs may also develop around the joint, further restricting movement and increasing pain.
 Big toe arthritis affects about 2.2 million Americans.

-Big toe arthritis is most commonly caused by wear and tear on the joint – the kind of stress with all put on our big toes.
+Big toe arthritis is most commonly caused by wear and tear on the joint—the kind of stress we all put on our big toes.
 Other factors contributing to the development of big toe arthritis include genetics, foot injuries, and inflammatory conditions such as gout and rheumatoid arthritis.

 Problems With the Cartiva Implant

-The Cartiva toe implant has a very high rate of failure because the implant tends to shrink once implanted.
-The implant shrinkage causes the Cartiva implant to come loose and migrate from its implant site.
-When this occurs, it can cause nerve damage and debilitating pain.
-Patients eventually are forced to undergo additional surgery to have the Cartiva implant removed and the bones fused together.
+The Cartiva toe implant has been associated with a very high rate of failure due to its tendency to shrink once implanted.
+This shrinkage leads to the implant becoming loose and migrating from its original site, which can cause significant nerve damage and debilitating pain.
+As a result, patients often need additional surgery to remove the Cartiva implant and undergo bone fusion procedures.

 The Manufacturer Failed to Disclose the Risks of the Cartiva Implant

-The Cartiva toe implant is manufactured and sold by Stryker, an international medical device and healthcare company based in Michigan.
-FDA approval for the Cartiva implant was obtained through the pre-market-approval process based because the implant was “substantially equivalent” to the existing fusion surgery technique.
-This is a shortcut that evades full FDA review before approval.
+Stryker, an international medical device and healthcare company based in Michigan, manufactures and sells the Cartiva toe implant.
+The FDA approved it through the pre-market approval process because it was “substantially equivalent” to the existing fusion surgery technique.
+This shortcut evades full FDA review before approval.

 Subsequent studies have shown that the Cartiva has a much higher failure rate and presents numerous complication risks.
 This has prompted some health insurance companies to deem the Cartiva implant “experimental” and refuse coverage for it.

-The warning label for the Cartiva indicates that the implant has a 13.5% failure rate, but evidence suggests that the actual rate of failure is much higher.
-A total of 144 adverse events involving the Cartiva have been reported to the FDA since it was first approved.
-Almost all of these events involved the migration of the implant due to shrinkage.
+The warning label for the Cartiva implant indicates a 13.5% failure rate, but evidence suggests that the actual failure rate is much higher.
+Since it was first approved, the FDA has been notified of 144 adverse events involving the Cartiva.
+Almost all of these events involved implant migration due to shrinkage.
 A post-market study found that patients with the Cartiva implant reported failure rates as high as 64%.

-Stryker is fully aware of the evidence indicating that the Cartiva implant has an extremely high failure rate, but has failed to disclose this risk to the FDA.
-Despite the existence of the post-market study suggesting failure rates over 60%, Stryker has not taken any action to recall the Cartiva implant.
+Stryker is fully aware of the evidence indicating that the Cartiva implant has an extremely high failure rate but has failed to disclose this risk to the FDA.
+Despite the post-market study suggesting failure rates over 60%, Stryker has not taken action to recall the Cartiva implant.
 To this day, there has not been a Cartiva implant recall.

 Why Did the FDA Approve Cartivia?

-Baumhauer et al. (2016) conducted a study, also known as the “Motion Study,” to evaluate the effectiveness of the Cartiva Synthetic Cartilage Implant for the treatment of big toe arthritis.
+Baumhauer et al. (2016) conducted a study, also known as the “Motion Study,” to evaluate the effectiveness of the Cartiva Synthetic Cartilage Implant for treating big toe arthritis.
 The study included 236 patients who received either the Cartiva implant or traditional surgical treatment for their condition.

-The study found that patients who received the Cartiva toe implant experienced significantly greater improvement in pain and function compared to those who underwent traditional surgical treatment.
+The study found that patients who received the Cartiva toe implant experienced significantly greater pain and function improvement than those who underwent traditional surgical treatment.
 Specifically, patients who received the Cartiva implant reported a 91% reduction in pain and a 128% improvement in joint function at two years post-surgery.

-The study also found that patients who received the Cartiva implant had a lower rate of complications compared to those who underwent traditional surgical treatment.
-Specifically, the Cartiva group had a 7.3% rate of complications, compared to a 16.3% rate of complications in the traditional surgical group.
+The study also found that patients who received the Cartiva implant had a lower complication rate than those who underwent traditional surgical treatment.
+Specifically, the Cartiva group had a 7.3% rate of complications compared to a 16.3% rate of complications in the traditional surgical group.

-A follow up Motion Study showed similar results.
-Based on the results of these studies, the Cartiva toe implant was approved by the FDA for the treatment of big toe arthritis in 2016.
+A follow-up Motion Study showed similar results.
+Based on these studies’ results, the Cartiva toe implant was approved by the FDA for the treatment of big toe arthritis in 2016.
 But the clinical experience could not have been more different from the Motion Study.
 A follow-up study found failure rates as high as 64%.
-That was an admittedly small study but it is consistent with the high failure rate doctors were seeing on the ground.
+That was an admittedly small study, but it is consistent with the high failure rate doctors saw on the ground.

 What was the deal with the Motion Studies?
 We have to figure that out.
 But we know that the lead author of the Motion Studies also saw failures due to the implant slipping into the bone.
-His clinic longer uses Cartiva because he an unacceptable failure rate of these toe implants.
+His clinic stopped using Cartiva—long before the Cartiva recall—because he an unacceptable failure rate of these toe implants.

 Cartiva Implant Failure Lawsuits

 Individuals who experienced a failure of their Cartiva toe implant are now bringing product liability lawsuits against the manufacturer.
-These Cartiva implant lawsuits allege that the implant was defectively designed due to the issues with the PVA material.
-They also allege that the manufacturer knew or should have known about the high failure rate and other problems with the Captiva, but failed to disclose these risks in the warning label.
+These Cartiva implant lawsuits allege that the implant was defectively designed due to issues with the PVA material.
+They also allege that the manufacturer knew or should have known about the high failure rate and other problems with the Captiva but failed to disclose these risks on the warning label.

 A growing number of Cartiva implant lawsuits have already been filed across the country.
-Many more Cartiva lawsuits are expected to be filed as patients experience premature failures and complications.
-If a high volume of these cases get filed over the next few months, they could potentially be consolidated into a new class action MDL.
+Many more are expected to be filed as patients experience premature failures and complications.
+If a high volume of these cases gets filed over the next few months, they could potentially be consolidated into a new class action MDL.

 Cartiva Timeline – The Path to Litigation